חברים בארץ מוזמנים לחפש אולי בקהילה החדשה שלי: קהילת סוכת שלום, רמת ישי

 2009 Scholar in Residence, Women's League International Convention.

 2014 - Interim Rabbi, Congregation Beth Shalom, Pittsburgh, Pennsylvania: Arriving in July, 2014, I have been invited to serve this congregation in transition and apply my training in congregational consulting to the congregation's challenges.
 Our process involved identifying internal issues that need to be addressed and creating a dynamic of congregational conversation leading to the discernment of this community's priorities and challenges.
-Our work together will enable the congregation to feel optimistic about this (wonderful!) congregation's future.
+Our work together has enabled the leadership and membership to feel optimistic about this (wonderful!) congregation's future.
 We have successfully concluded a search for Beth Shalom's next Senior Rabbi and are now working on reconfiguring the administrative staff and preparing optimal conditions for the new rabbi's work.